evshary/cheat-sheet/Development/Debug/README.md

 ## Valgrind

-Valgrind transforms the binary into IR and runs it in VM, so it's slow.
+Valgrind transforms the binary into IR and runs it in VM, so it's slow but precise.

 ```shell
 # Installation